How to Clean Pool Filter Sand: Complete Step-by-Step Guide

 6. Turn off pump and return valve to "Filter" position

-7. Restart pump and check pressure gauge (should read 2-4 PSI higher than when sand was new)
+7. Restart pump and check pressure gauge (should read close to original baseline when sand was new)

 Important: Never move the multiport valve while the pump is running, as this can damage the valve and create leaks.